Metamaterial cloaking: Usage of metamaterials

 At the very beginning of the new millennium, metamaterials were established as an extraordinary new medium, which expanded control capabilities over matter.
 Hence, metamaterials are applied to cloaking applications for a few reasons.
 First, the parameter known as material response has broader range.
 Second, the material response can be controlled at will.

 Third, optical components, such as lenses, respond within a certain defined range to light.
 As stated earlier – the range of response has been known, and studied, going back to Ptolemy – eighteen hundred years ago.
 The range of response could not be effectively exceeded, because natural materials proved incapable of doing so.
 In scientific studies and research, one way to communicate the range of response is the refractive index of a given optical material.
 Every natural material so far only allows for a positive refractive index.

-Metamaterials, on the other hand, are an innovation that are able to achieve negative refractive index, zero refractive index, and fractional values in between zero and one.
+Metamaterials, on the other hand, are an innovation that can achieve a negative refractive index, zero refractive index, and fractional values in between zero and one.
 Hence, metamaterials extend the material response, among other capabilities.

 However, negative refraction is not the effect that creates invisibility-cloaking.
 It is more accurate to say that gradations of refractive index, when combined, create invisibility-cloaking.
 Fourth, and finally, metamaterials demonstrate the capability to deliver chosen responses at will.